ninidu/ticket-system/README.md

 ## Benefits of This Approach

-    Clean separation of server (Blade) and frontend (React)
+-Clean separation of server (Blade) and frontend (React)

-    No reliance on Inertia.js or Livewire — more flexible and transparent
+-No reliance on Inertia.js or Livewire — more flexible and transparent

-    Scalable with Tailwind, React Router (if needed), and APIs
+-Scalable with Tailwind, React Router (if needed), and APIs

-    Fast dev loop using npm run dev (Vite hot reload)
+-Fast dev loop using npm run dev (Vite hot reload)

 # Development Approach & Challenges

 ## Approach

-    Followed a modular React component structure and passed data via Blade
+-Followed a modular React component structure and passed data via Blade

-    Implemented server-side filtering, sorting, and searching
+-Implemented server-side filtering, sorting, and searching

-    Used Tailwind CSS for styling both Blade and React elements
+-Used Tailwind CSS for styling both Blade and React elements

-    Maintained simplicity: no Inertia.js or Livewire to keep control clear between React and Blade
+-Maintained simplicity: no Inertia.js or Livewire to keep control clear between React and Blade

 ## Challenges & Solutions

-    Challenge - How to Integrate React with Blade Solution  - Refer Integrate method on laravel documentation , refer some youtube videos and web blogs , get help of ai tools and then select one method to Integrate.
+1) Challenge - How to Integrate React with Blade Solution  - Refer Integrate method on laravel documentation , refer some youtube videos and web blogs , get help of ai tools and then select one method to Integrate.

-    Challenge - Tailwind styles not applying in React Solution  - Import important component to app.css
+2) Challenge - Tailwind styles not applying in React Solution  - Import important component to app.css

-    Challenge - Laravel validation errors in React Solution  - Passed $errors->all() via data-errors in Blade
+3) Challenge - Laravel validation errors in React Solution  - Passed $errors->all() via data-errors in Blade

-    Challenge -  Flash messages can`t show in system Solution  -  Passed success and error  via data-success="{{ session('success') }}" data-error="{{ session('error') }}" in Blade
+4) Challenge -  Flash messages can`t show in system
+   Solution  -  Passed success and error  via data-success="{{ session('success') }}"
+            data-error="{{ session('error') }}" in Blade